.אין כל דבר עומד בפני פיקוח נפש

 Parents are our most important partners in keeping all of our children and staff safe.
 We are counting on each of you to limit your own potential for exposure to coronavirus and that of your family members by adhering to guidelines for physical distancing and masking.
 Parents must keep their children home from school when children display COVID-related symptoms and also when children or members of their household have reason to believe they may have been exposed to the coronavirus.
 Levey will provide opportunities for students to continue to learn from home; the school will also enable teachers who must stay home due to these guidelines to teach from home.
 Parents must sign an online document indicating that they understand and accept Levey’s policies for parents.

 4. Our Students

 Who deserves respect?
 One who respects all people.
 (Mishnah, Avot 4.1)

 Levey students pride themselves on their adherence to the school’s “Code of Kavod.”
-This year, kavod (the Hebrew term for honor and respect) includes respecting one another’s physical space and reducing the risk of virus transmission by maintaining physical distance, not sharing materials, wearing masks, washing hands, and carefully following all related instructions.
+This year, kavod (the Hebrew term for honor and respect) includes respecting one another’s physical space and reducing the risk of virus transmission by maintaining physical distance, wearing masks, washing hands, and carefully following all related instructions.
 Students will learn how to care for themselves and one another and will take responsibility for their own role in preserving the health of our community.